finos/glue/docs/People_Business Partners/Person_Type.md

 This is a lookup table for the Person_Type column in the Person Table.

-The Person relates to several Person Types individual, Association, Corporation, Trust.
+The Person relates to several Person Types, e.g. Individual, Association, Corporation, Trust.

 | Primary Key ('id')|.|ENGINE = InnoDB|.|.|